subhashree211002/Grocery-Store-v2/README.md

 - Buyers can browse products, add items to the cart, and place orders.
 - The system sends daily reminders and periodic reports automatically.

-## License

-This project is licensed under the MIT License.

 ---

-This README includes setup instructions, the commands you provided, and an overview of the project based on the attached document.
-Let me know if you need any modifications!# Grocery-Store-v2